bendrucker/barracks/README.md

   starting the application.
 Useful when only wanting the initial `state`
 - __noFreeze:__ default: false.
 Don't freeze state in handlers using `Object.freeze()`.
 Useful for optimizing performance in production builds.

+If the store has started with `opts.no*`, calling `store.start()` a second time will register the remaining values.
+This is a useful if not everything can be started at the same time (e.g. have `subscriptions` wait for the `DOMContentLoaded` event).

 ### send(name, data?)
 Send a new action to the models with optional data attached.
 Namespaced models